 Farm animals are such a fun theme to do in Kindergarten!
-These Farm Animal Subtraction Cards would be perfect for a “farm week” or as a math review activity for the end of the year!
-All you need to do is laminate these cards and get out your dry erase markers.
+These free Farm Animal Subtraction Cards would be great for a “farm week” or as a math review activity for the end of the year.
+They are the perfect way to teach subtraction in a hands-on and engaging way!

 *Pair with our Farm Centers & Activities for Pre-K and Kindergarten!

 Farm Animal Subtraction Cards

 Subtraction can be a tricky math concept to teach Kindergarteners.
 Once they learn addition, it is sometimes hard for them to get in that mindset to “take away.”

 I always start out teaching subtraction with manipulatives the kids can physically take away, like unifix cubes, pom poms, or even the students themselves!
 After they get the “physical” aspect of subtracting, we move on to “crossing out.”

 This skill will help students understand how to write subtraction sentences.
 The main goal is to teach students the steps to writing subtraction sentences, so they do not end up trying to add or making a subtraction problem that does not make sense.

 How to Use Subtraction Cards

 When starting the activity, the first step is to have the students count ALL of the animals on the card.
 They need to know how many animals there are to begin with.